La Tragédie de Salomé (1907/10): Florent Schmitt’s sinuous temptress, seducing audiences for over 100 years.

 Schmitt Tragedie de Salome set design Maxime Dethomas 1912 Paris Trouhanova

 A spread page from the April 1912 program of ballets presented in Paris by prima ballerina Nathalie Trouhanova (1885-1956) and members of the Lamoureux Orchestra, portraying the set design by Maxime Dethomas (1867-1929) for Florent Schmitt’s La Tragédie de Salomé.
 The page bears inscriptions to Maurice Ravel penned by Schmitt and Dethomas.
 The ballet programme, published by Maquet, was one of 100 copies signed by Mlle.
 Trouhanova and presented to dignitaries in music and the arts.
-The production, organized by theatre director Jacques Rouché, featured four ballets, each conducted by their respective composers (Paul Dukas in La Péri, Maurice Ravel in Adélaïde ou le langage des fleurs [Valses nobles et sentimentales, orchestrated by Ravel expressly for Trouhanov’s program], and Vincent d’Indy in Istar, in addition to Schmitt’s ballet).
+The production, organized by theatre director Jacques Rouché, featured four ballets, each conducted by their respective composers (Paul Dukas in La Péri, Maurice Ravel in Adélaïde ou le langage des fleurs [Valses nobles et sentimentales, orchestrated by Ravel expressly for Trouhanova’s program], and Vincent d’Indy in Istar, in addition to Schmitt’s ballet).

 Rosella Hightower ballet dancer 1961